 As a child, I tested allergic to cats and went through two rounds of allergy shots without seeing much difference.
-In college, I spent the night at an apartment with an indoor cat, and woke in the night with asthma.
-With DNRS, I was able to overcome my cat allergy.
-I can now pet a cat and rub my eyes and experience no reaction.
-I have since slept in a cat’s room without incident.
-There has to be something brain mediated about true allergies or there would be no logical explanation for this.
+In college, I spent the night at an apartment with an indoor cat and woke in the night with intense asthma.
+With DNRS, I was able to downregulate my cat allergy.
+I can now pet a cat and experience no reaction and I have since slept in a cat’s room at a friend’s house without incident.
+There must be something brain mediated about true allergies or there would be no logical explanation for this.
 I was encouraged even more in the food department by this amazing phenomenon.

 I continued to work hard to implement the program daily and by the spring of 2015 I was living a normal life!
 These are two family photos we had taken in April of 2015.